Roadway changes related to Obama Center estimated to cost $175 million - hpherald.com

 Relatedly, the Chicago Park District Board of Commissioners during its February meeting approved of the transfer of six acres of parkland from the Park District to the city of Chicago for “right of way improvements,” according to a statement from a Park District representative.

-Additionally, the board accepted eight acres of property for parkland from the City of Chicago.
+Additionally, the board accepted eight acres of park property from the City of Chicago.
 The exchange will result in a net gain of approximately two acres of parkland for the Park District in Jackson Park.

-Margaret Schmid, a coordinator with the citizen watchdog group Jackson Park Watch, said in a previous interview with the Herald that the move would allow “the Chicago Department of Transportation to make its recommended changes in order to the meet the Barack Obama Foundation’s desire to close Cornell Drive.”

 The proposed site for the Obama Center is within Jackson Park along the east side of Stony Island Avenue between the Midway Plaisance to the north and 62nd Street to the south.

-The design plans for the construction of the Obama Center call for the closure of Cornell Drive.
+The design plans for the construction of the Obama Center require the closure of Cornell Drive.

 The six acres of parkland that is proposed to transfer to the city for roadway improvements include: “lands west of Lake Shore Drive from 57th Street to Hayes Drive; land east of Stony Island from westbound Midway Plaisance to 67th Street; and land south of westbound Midway Plaisance from Stony Island to Cornell Drive.